eburghar/rconfd/README.md

 ```

 - [`with-contenv`](https://github.com/just-containers/s6-overlay/blob/master/builder/overlay-rootfs/usr/bin/with-contenv)
-  allows to import container enviroment in the script (which can define `VAULT_URL`).
+  allows to import container enviroment (which can define `VAULT_URL`) in the script context.
 - [`importas`](https://skarnet.org/software/execline/importas.html) substitutes variables expressions present in
   its args (remaining script) using default value (`-D`) if undefined.
-- then we launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory, using the readiness
+- we then launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory, using the readiness
   fd 3, and waiting for its completion in the foreground
 - if the daemon exits normally (because only static secrets are used and it's useless to stay running in this
   case), we replace rconfd with the smallest daemon implementation possible
   ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without
   consuming any resources (but still react to restart signals).
 Otherwise, rconfd service will just be
   restarted by s6-supervise.
 It is important that s6 considers the rconfd service always runnning, otherwise dependent
-  services could wait indefinitely for rconfd readiness signal, thus the use of `s6-pause`.
+  services could wait indefinitely for rconfd readiness signal (thus the use of `s6-pause`).

 For other services you then use startup script like this one, to passively wait until rconfd generate all config files